heecheol153/hoom/README.md

 # Hoom

-Zoom Clone using NodeJS, WebRTC Websockets.
+Zoom Clone using NodeJS, WebRTC and Websockets.